Y2d1337/Cyber-Defenders/Injector/Challenge WriteUp.md

 > **Flag: WIN-L0ZZQ76PMUF**

 ### 2 	What is the Timezone of the compromised machine?
 Format: UTC+0 (no-space)
+I used `Regripper` to extract the information from the registry hive into readable text file, the files location `\Windows\System32\config\`

-I used the `SYSTEM` file to get the machine timezone
+Open the `SYSTEM` file to get the machine timezone

 ### Registry Path:
 > HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation